 Yale Medicine Telehealth is developing innovative and convenient ways for you to visit with your physician using your tablet or mobile phone.
-Your referring physician is also able to communicate directly with a Yale Medicine specialists and remotely share images, electronic medical records and other tools to help examine, diagnose, treat and provide you with continuous follow-up for your medical condition.
+Your referring physician is also able to communicate directly with Yale Medicine specialists and remotely share images, electronic medical records, and other tools to help examine, diagnose, and treat you, as well as provide you with continuous follow-up care for your medical condition.

 To make an appointment, call us at 877-925-3637